 How to clean burnt Stainless Steel pot

-For how to clean burnt stainless steel pots or pans, try using baking soda as I show below.
-There are three simple steps: layer with baking soda, let it stand, and then loosen the mix to remove.
+For how to clean burnt stainless steel pots or pans, try these three simple steps: layer the moist residue with baking soda, let this stand for a few hours, and then loosen the mix to remove the burnt residue.

 You definitely want to avoid cleaners with chloride, such as disinfectants and bleach products.
 I mentioned this in my article on how to fix discoloration of your stainless steel pans.
 The concern is that chloride can lead to the break down of the layer protecting the pan from pitting and rusting.
 Soaking with salt is another to avoid according to Monarch Metal Manufacturers.1

 Below is the baking soda method I have used on my stainless steel pot.

 This is my stainless steel pot with baked on food…